Xinjiang Museum travel guide

 No matter which city you visit, you must make sure to explore the local cultural heritage sites!
 In Xinjiang, the most worth-visit museums have been arranged for you.

-The local largest institution for the collection and preservation of cultural relics and specimens is famous for housing the earliest excavated mummies of Loulan Beauties.
-Other famous mummies in its collection include General Zhang Xiong, the only named general in the history of Xinjiang, and two kneeling mummies from the Zaghunluk Tomb.
+The largest institution for the collection and preservation of cultural relics and specimens in the area, with numerous exhibits.
+The Mummy Hall is famous for housing the Loulan Beauty, the earliest discovered mummy.
+Other notable mummies in the collection include the only named general in Xinjiang's history, General Zhang Xiong, and two crouching mummies from the Zaghunluq cemetery.

-The Silk Road culture is a valuable heritage of humanity, leaving behind a large number of precious historical relics along Xinjiang.
-The museum is located next to the Erdaobashi Bazaar and is divided into a comprehensive hall, an ethnic hall, a grassland art hall, and a jade culture hall, showcasing classic artworks that reflect the Silk Road culture.
+The Silk Road culture is a valuable heritage of humanity, and within Xinjiang, there are numerous precious historical relics left from the ancient Silk Road.
+The museum is located next to the Erdaoqiao Grand Bazaar and is divided into the Comprehensive Hall, Ethnic Hall, Grassland Art Hall, and Jade Culture Hall, showcasing classic artworks that reflect the culture of the Silk Road.

-The exhibition at the Urumqi Museum fully reflects the local characteristics and cultural features of Urumqi, with a focus on the history of the city and its cultural landscape.
+The Urumqi City Museum exhibits fully reflect the local characteristics of Urumqi and the features of the Confucian Temple.
+It focuses on the history of Urumqi and its cultural landscapes.

-Enter the Xinjiang Geological and Mineral Museum, like opening the treasure trove of Xinjiang's geological mineral resources, allowing people to touch the pulse of the earth, listen to the story of the land, and appreciate the beauty of nature.
-The museum showcases various rare gemstones in their original ore form, many of which are precious treasures.
+Entering the Xinjiang Geological and Mineral Museum is like opening a treasure trove of Xinjiang's geological resources.
+It allows people to touch the pulse of the Earth, listen to the stories of the land, and appreciate the splendor of nature.
+The museum exhibits various precious crystal gemstones in their raw form, many of which are rare treasures.

-The first provincial-level Hotan Jade museum approved and registered by the Chinese government, with tens of thousands of collections.
-It is the only historical and cultural display center for Hotan Jade in Xinjiang and a precious creative design base with business coverage worldwide.
+It is the first provincial-level Hetian jade museum in China approved and registered by the government.
+The museum has tens of thousands of collections, making it the only Hetian jade historical and cultural exhibition center in Xinjiang and a creative design base for treasures with a global reach.

 Xinjiang University Minjie Folk Museum

-The Xinjiang Folk Culture Museum is a national 4A-level scenic spot, one of the top ten attractions in Urumqi, and also a window for people to get to know Xinjiang and promote Xinjiang.
+Xinjiang Minjie Folk Museum is a national 4A-level scenic spot, one of the new top ten attractions in Urumqi, and a window for the world to understand and promote Xinjiang.